 Job Search Resources

-There are many resources available in the Career Center to help you with your job search.
-We encourage you to schedule an appointment with a career counselor to help you launch your job search action plan.
+There are many resources available in Career Services to help you with your job search.
+We encourage you to schedule an appointment with the Coordinator of Career Services to help you launch your job search action plan.
 Many programs and workshops are also scheduled each semester.
 Check out the Career Services FA-17 Event Calendar to see which ones you want to attend!

 Developing an effective job search strategy is much more than uploading your resume to a couple of sites and waiting for the interview offers to come in.
 Consider these tips to get you organized:

 This is more time-consuming than just having one resume that you use to apply for every job.
 However, it works.
 Taking the time to edit or rewrite your resume so it matches the qualifications for the job to which you’re applying will show the hiring manager that you have the credentials for the job and should be considered for an interview.
 Program-specific examples of resumes can be found in Career Services – Room 140-E

 Write a Cover Letter that shows, at a glance, why you are a strong match for the job.
 Don’t repeat your resume, rather highlight your relevant skills to the skills the employer is seeking.
 Highlight your professional qualifications that match the hiring requirements.
 You have only a few seconds to catch the hiring manager’s attention, so use them wisely.

 Many recruiters search social media for information on candidates even before they schedule an interview.
 Make sure that everything they find when they search social media is information that is presentable to the public.
 Edit and actively use your profile on LinkedIn since many recruiters use Linkedin to advertise positions and source candidates.